trytouca/trytouca/docs/advanced/self-hosting.md

----
-description: Instructions for on-premise deployment of the Touca server.
----

 # Self-Hosting Instructions

 Customers on our Enterprise Plan have the option to deploy an instance of the Touca server on their own infrastructure.
 The instructions in this section are intended for DevOps engineers and system administrators in these companies who may want to perform this deployment.

 {% hint style="success" %}

 Our Enterprise Plan includes dedicated support and professional services for deploying and upgrading self-hosted instances of the Touca server.
 Please feel free to contact us if you had any question or needed any help during this process.

 {% endhint %}

 ## Prerequisites

-We provide a dedicated *access token* to our enterprise customers.
+We provide a dedicated _access token_ to our enterprise customers.
 You will need this token to download any stable release of the on-premise version of the Touca server.

 We recommend that you deploy Touca on a machine with at least 2 GB of memory.

 There is no restriction for the choice of Unix distribution.
 However, the instructions that follow are written for and tested on Ubuntu 18.04 LTS distribution.

 ## Prepare your server

 {% tabs %}

 {% tab title="Overview" %}

 Self-hosting Touca involves downloading Touca Docker images from our AWS Container Registry and running them via docker-compose on your machine.

 The tabs in this section provide instructions for installing these required tools on your machine.
 If you already have Docker, docker-compose and AWS CLI installed, you can skip this section.

 {% endtab %}

 {% tab title="Initial Server Setup" %}

 {% hint style="info" %}

 This section provides general best practices for setting up a virtual machine.
 They are not specific to self-hosting Touca and are presented for completeness.

 {% endhint %}

 #### Create a New User